DavidBuchanan314/ROLL13/README.md

 - It needs exponentially more code, to implement the full TLS feature-set.
 - It would need to be written in a language that isn't Python, to improve performance.
-- The cryptographic implementations would need to be re-worked to prioritise performance (the current priority is readability).
+- The cryptographic implementations would need to be re-worked to prioritise performance, and remove side-channel vulnerabilities (the current priority is readability).
 This typically results in much more complex code.
 - It would need to be audited and tested by a team of professionals.